-There are quite a few articles online detailing the “alternatives to title loans” that provide no real alternative.
-If you are considering a title loan and looking for alternatives you have probably read a few of these and been disappointed with the information provided.
+There are quite a few articles online detailing the “alternatives to title loans”.
+The problem with the majority of these articles is that they provide no real alternative that most title loan customers can take advantage of.
+If you are considering a title loan and looking for alternatives you have probably read a few of these articles and been disappointed with the information provided.
 We provide some real, actionable alternatives in this article with some useful information about title loans.

 So called “Alternatives” to Title Loans:

-The alternatives provided in most articles are not options for most people considering a title loan and do not really provide them with any useful alternative:
+The frustrating part about the alternatives provided in most articles is that they generally are not options for most people considering a title loan.
+Given that, they do not really provide any useful alternative.
+The most common so called “alternatives to title loans” include:

 1. Get a personal loan from a bank:

-This is almost always listed as an alternative to title loans; sometimes published by finance related companies that should know how banks work.
-These articles are obviously written by someone out of touch with reality who has either never tried to get a personal loan from a bank or has a long list of collateral and phenomenal credit.
+This is almost always listed as an alternative to title loans; usually as the first alternative.
+If you read one of these articles and tried to get a personal loan from a bank, we know how you feel.
+Many of these articles are published by finance related companies that should know how banks work.
+This alternative is obviously written by someone out of touch with reality who has either never tried to get a personal loan from a bank or has a long list of collateral and phenomenal credit.
 Most people considering title loans are not as fortunate as authors of these articles.
-Banks rarely make personal loans anymore and if they do they are usually secured by home equity.
+Banks rarely make personal loans anymore and if they do they are usually secured by home equity or financial assets.

 2. Get a cash advance on a credit card.

-This is another comical one.
+This is another useless alternate to most seeking a title loan.
 As if the borrower has this option and doesn’t know it.
 Another article written by someone with a large available credit line.
 Not everyone has a high limit credit card and not all credit cards allow cash advances.
 Those that do usually limit the cash advance to a small amount.
 Additionally, most people considering a title loan don’t have available credit which is one of the reasons they consider a title loan in the first place.
 If this is an option for you, then great take it.

 3. Borrow from friends and family:

 Another useless alternative.
 Most people either can’t or don’t want to borrow from friends or family.
-I don’t think I need to go into detail here.
+We don’t need to go into detail here.

 4. Get a part time job:

-Again, not exactly an alternative.
-Most people get title loans to cover emergency expenses, so finding a part time job, working enough hours, and waiting for the paychecks to cover the expense may not be an option.
+Again, not exactly an alternative to a title loan.
+Most people get title loans to cover emergency expenses.
+Finding a part time job, working enough hours, and waiting for the paychecks to cover the expense may not be an option.
 This assumes the borrower isn’t already working multiple jobs (many of our customers are).

-There are a few viable alternatives that we hope are of more use to you than the four listed above.
+There are a few viable alternatives to title loans that we hope are of more use to you than the five listed above that you may want to consider.

 Viable Alternative 1: